blankoworld/makefly/doc/README.md

 ## Development

-Makefly is developed in Lua, CSS, HTML and use BSD Makefile to be launched.
+Makefly is developed in Lua, CSS and HTML.

 The code of the software is available in the given repositories: